NREL/jade/docs/source/pipeline.rst

 purpose.

 JADE will run ``submit-jobs`` on a series of config files sequentially.
-It will pipe the output directory of each stage to the next stage.
+It will make the output directory of each stage available to later stages.

 To create the pipeline the user must provide a list of scripts that will be used to create the JADE config file for each stage.